qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

 {: .output}

-Perhaps surprisingly given the plot data, the p-value of this test is not significant, so we reject our alternative hypothesis - there is no evidence of different recurrence rates between obese and non-obese patients.
+Perhaps surprisingly given the plot data, the p-value of this test is not significant; this means that there is insufficient evidence to conclude that there is any difference in recurrence rates between obese and non-obese patients.
 The apparently higher rate of recurrence in obese patients is no more than might be expected by random chance in a sample group of this size.
-It is possible however that we have made a type II error and incorrectly rejected H<sub>1</sub> - we should have consulted a statistician before gathering the data to check whether the sample size provided sufficient statistical power to detect a relationship.
+It is possible however that we have made a type II error and incorrectly failed to reject H<sub>0</sub> - we should have consulted a statistician before gathering the data to check whether the sample size provided sufficient statistical power to detect a relationship.

 > ## Challenge 2
 >
 > When would you use the Chi-square test
 > 1. When one variable is categorical and the other continuous
-> 2. When there are more than five counts expected in each cell
+> 2. When there is categorical data with more than five counts expected in each
+> cell
-> 3. When the data is paired
+> 3. When there is paired categorical data
 > 4. You can use it interchangeably with Fisher's Exact test
 >
 > > ## Solution to Challenge 2